Home Repair and Do It Yourself Tips from the Natural Handyman

 That’s it.
 The tenants I’ve done this for have stated that even if we had gotten them a new mirror they still would have wanted the frame.

 About the author: Jim Muckle is a professional apartment complex manager.
-He has self-published a collection of tips and experiences in his book The Apartment Manager.
+He has self-published a collection of tips and experiences in his Google eBook The Journey to Simplicity.